 One of the main initiatives of APATCC has been the organization of a series of international conference in theoretical/computational chemistry.
-The first was arranged in Okazaki, Japan (2004), the second in Bangkok, Thailand (2005), the third in Beijing, PR China (2007), the fourth in Port Dickson, Malaysia (2009), the fifth in Rotorua, New Zealand (2011), and the sixth in Gyeongju, Korea in July 2013.
-The Seventh Asia-Pacific Conference of Theoretical and Computational Chemistry (APCTCC 7) will be held in Taiwan in early 2016.
+The first was arranged in Okazaki, Japan (2004), the second in Bangkok, Thailand (2005), the third in Beijing, PR China (2007), the fourth in Port Dickson, Malaysia (2009), the fifth in Rotorua, New Zealand (2011), the sixth in Gyeongju, Korea (2013), the seventh in Kaohsiung, Taiwan (2016), the eighth in Mumbai, India (2017), and the ninth in Sydney Australia in 2019

 The conferences are multidisciplinary and cover all aspects of computational and theoretical chemistry.
 Major goals of the conferences are to provide an overview of recent novel developments, advances and directions of research in the broad area of quantum molecular sciences as well as to establish interaction between the theoretical discipline of quantum molecular science and experiment.
 We want to make the conferences a more complete representation of the whole Asia-Pacific Theoretical Chemistry group and to ensure that the conferences will be the main event for all Asia-Pacific theoretical and computational chemists.